usmansbk/blog-draft/markdowns/redux.md

 This will break our UI because it depends on `state.todos` being an Array object.
 We can say our UI is tightly coupled to our state.
 Tight coupling is a sign of bad code.

 One of the software design principles is striving for loosely coupled design between objects that interact.
-Two things are loosely coupled, if they have very little knowledge of each other.
-Minimizing the interdependency between two them.
+Two things are loosely coupled if they have very little knowledge of each other.
+Minimizing the interdependency between the two of them.

 ## Store

 We can achieve loose coupling by hiding our state tree and only accessing it via public methods.
 A good analogy is your TV.
 The electrical circuit is hidden inside the TV and we only control it via public remote control.
 This is called **Data Encapsulation**.

-In JavaScript, we encapsulate data by closing it in a function and returning an object with public methods to access the data.
+This is achieved in JavaScript by closing the state in a function and returning an object with public methods to access the data.
 We call the returned object a store.

 ```js
 // state section